 • A dermatologist was sentenced to 2 years of probation and 6 months of home confinement and ordered to pay $2.9 million after he pled guilty to one count of obstruction of a criminal health care fraud investigation.
 The dermatologist admitted to falsifying lab tests and backdating letters to referring physicians to substantiate false diagnoses to make the documentation appear that his patients had Medicare-covered conditions when they did not.

 • A cardiologist paid the Government $435,000 and entered into a 5-year Integrity Agreement with OIG to settle allegations that he knowingly submitted claims for consultation services that were not supported by patient medical records and did not meet the criteria for a consultation.
 The physician also allegedly knowingly submitted false claims for E&M services when he had already received payment for such services in connection with previous claims for nuclear stress testing.

 • An endocrinologist billed routine blood draws as critical care blood draws.
 He paid $447,000 to settle allegations of upcoding and other billing violations.

-In conclusion I want to add that all physicians studies extremely hard to become doctors – they went through years in college, medical school, residency training.
+In conclusion, I want to add that all physicians study extremely hard to become doctors – they went through years in college, medical school, residency training.
 Most physicians come peningles from Medical School and are eager to open their own offices and start making money to recoup the costs and to pay off their college loans.
 Very often, unknowingly they get themselves into schemes outlined above and end up losing their hard earned medical licenses and even going to jail.
 My job as their health care law attorney is to prevent this from happening.